SiewLeng/zendesk_assignment/intermediate_one/README.md

-#intermediate_one
+# instruction to run application in intermediate_one folder
-npm install
+# npm install
-node app.js
+# node app.js